Measuring U.S. Federal Agency Progress Toward Implementation of Alternative Methods in Toxicity Testing

 The GAO report recommended that ICCVAM establish a workgroup to develop metrics that ICCVAM member agencies could use to assess progress made toward replacing, reducing, or refining animal use in testing.
 Furthermore, the report recommended that such metrics be incorporated into ICCVAM Biennial Progress Reports.

 In response, ICCVAM established its Metrics Workgroup in early 2020.
 The workgroup included members from nine ICCVAM agencies.
-It is determining how agencies can best address the GAO report’s recommendations within the context of the ICCVAM Authorization Act.
-Updates on the workgroup’s activities will be posted on this page as they become available.
+Its charge was to determine how agencies can best address the GAO report’s recommendations within the context of the ICCVAM Authorization Act.
+The workgroup developed the document linked above, which was published in March 2021.

 Agency Activities to Measure Success